-While the plant capacity is sufficient for the volume of current and future wastewater flows, some of the plant's equipment has fallen into disrepair and structural issues compromise the treatment train process, increasing the risk for inconsistent treatment results or plant failure.
+While plant capacity is sufficient for the volume of current and future wastewater flows, some of the plant equipment has fallen into disrepair and structural issues compromise the treatment train process, increasing the risk for inconsistent treatment results or plant failure.
 To address immediate risks, the Town has recently implemented the following necessary improvements:

-- Replacing the influent lift station
+- Replaced the influent lift station;

-- Replacing the headworks auger
+- Replaced the headworks auger; and

-- Repairs to the flow meter
+- Repaired the flow meter.

-Additional conditions requiring improvements at the WWTP facilities include:
+Additional conditions that need to be addressed at the WWTP include:

-- Concrete wall seams are leaking into the secondary treatment chambers and perimeter wall leaks have also been observed (Figure 2). - Failing equipment must be replaced, including: - o Controls and instrumentation, - Sludge quick coupling and pump piping, and - Sludge dewatering conveyor system and Phoenix belt press - Deteriorated structure conditions at the Chemical Building allows flooding into the facility and the lack of on-site accessibility to electricity as well as other safety issues create risks for basic operation and maintenance activities.
+- Concrete wall seams are leaking into the secondary treatment chambers, and perimeter wall leaks have also been observed (Figure 3). - Failing equipment must be replaced, including: - o Controls and instrumentation, - Sludge quick coupling and pump piping, and - Sludge dewatering conveyor system and Phoenix belt press - Deteriorated structural conditions at the Chemical Building allows flooding in the facility and the lack of on-site accessibility to electricity, as well as other safety issues, create risks for basic operation and maintenance activities.